ocaml/ocaml/testsuite/in_prefix/README.md

 - Environment variables `CAML_LD_LIBRARY_PATH` and `OCAMLLIB` are manipulated to allow the compiler to operate
-- Bytecode executables which will no longer be able to find `ocamlrun` are explictly passed to `ocamlrun`.
+- Bytecode executables which will no longer be able to find `ocamlrun` are explicitly passed to `ocamlrun`.
 The harness always verifies that this step is required by first executing the binary and ensuring that it fails and then passing it directly to `ocamlrun`.